Kendall Jenner and Hailey Baldwin Cheer On Blake Griffin in Monochrome Looks

 Who wants to sit courtside alone?
 Not Kendall Jenner.

-Last night, the supermodel stepped out with Hailey Baldwin and a few other friends to watch rumored boyfriend and Clippers star Blake Griffin play the Knicks at Madison Square Garden.
+Last night, the supermodel stepped out with Hailey Baldwin and a few other friends to watch Clippers star Blake Griffin (rumored to be Jenner’s beau) play the Knicks at Madison Square Garden.

-Both opting for high-heeled boots for the occasion — Jenner paired white thigh-highs over matching skinny jeans while Baldwin, 20, sported black platform ankle booties with track pants.
+Both friends opted for high-heeled boots: Jenner paired white thigh-highs over matching skinny jeans, while Baldwin sported black Saint Laurent platform ankle booties with Danielle Guizio nylon track pants.

-Moreover, each went for monochromatic looks for the evening with Baldwin in head-to-toe black and the Adidas model in a mostly white ensemble.
+Indoors the two friends sported monochromatic looks for the evening, with Baldwin in head-to-toe black tones and the Adidas model in a mostly white ensemble.

-Cheering from the sidelines — this marks the fourth time the 22-year-old reality star has watched Griffin play and the first time first time she’s attended a game outside of the Clippers home arena in L.A.
+As Jenner cheered from the sidelines, the occasion marked the fourth time the 22-year-old reality-TV star has watched Griffin play and the first game she’s attended outside the Clippers home arena in L.A.

 Want more?